quarterdeck/leadershipcontinuum.com/source/_articles/05-are-leadership-and-management-the-same copy.md

 The title of the article is: Are Leadership and Management the Same?
 ``` -->
----
-timestamp: 2023-12-20T00:00:00Z
-article_slug: are-leadership-and-management-the-same
-article_title: Are Leadership and Management the Same?
-article_subtitle: Exploring the Distinct Yet Interconnected Realms of Leadership and Management
-seo_meta_description: Dive into the nuances that distinguish leadership from management in this insightful exploration, perfect for business leaders and professionals seeking a deeper understanding of organisational dynamics.
----

 # Are Leadership and Management the Same?
 ## Exploring the Distinct Yet Interconnected Realms of Leadership and Management